Mercedes EQ’s Nyck De Vries clinched the ABB FIA Formula E World Championship in a dramatic final race of the season in Berlin.

 Although the gap narrowed, Nato had the pace to keep Rowland at bay and crossed the line comfortably ahead of the Nissan driver and his teammate Vandoorne, who had recovered from his mid-race slump to climb back into the podium positions.

 Nato celebrated his very first Formula E victory but attention quickly turned to the new World Champion Nyck De Vries, who finished top of the pile ahead of second-place Edoardo Mortara of ROKiT Venturi Racing and Jake Dennis of BMW i Andretti Motorsport.

 It was a race that perfectly encapsulated all the drama and excitement that Formula E has become well known for.
-The wait for Season 8 and Gen3 of Formula E begins now.
+The wait for Season 8 begins now.